ddgithubb/string-protagonist/README.md

 # string-protagonist

 String Protagonist is a web-based React Application that functions as a Guitar-Hero game that you can play with an actual guitar.
-The pitch recognition is done through a back-end neural network and the front-end is built on React and web assembly with Rust.
+The frontend is built with React and the pitch recognition is done through a neural network that runs in web assembly with Rust.